dlindridge/UsefulPowershell/README.md

 "Script Options" section should handle all of your customization needs, but pay particular attention to the email notification in the "Domain Password Notice" section if your preferred method of changing passwords is not on the client PC or your password requirements are different than the standard Complexity options in Active Directory.

+### SortFiles.ps1 ###
+Sort all files in a root directory to new folders in the same directory based on the original file name.

+### ThirtySevenFlairs.ps1 ###
+Queries your domain for any DFSR locations then builds a report (display or email output) with the backlog.